libriscv/libriscv/README.md

 ### Embedded libtcc

-When binary translation is enabled, the experimental option `RISCV_LIBTCC` is available. libtcc will be embedded in the RISC-V emulator and used as compiler for binary translation. `libtcc-dev` package will be required for building.
+When binary translation is enabled, the experimental option `RISCV_LIBTCC` is available. libtcc will be embedded in the RISC-V emulator and used as compiler for binary translation.
+The `libtcc-dev` package will be required for building.

 ### Performance settings